CarsonStrout/CarsonStrout/README.md

 Beyond game development, I find inspiration in <b>film, outdoor exploration, and dynamic storytelling</b>, all of which shape my creative approach.

-Check out some of my <b>latest projects</b> below or reach out—I'm always up for discussing game development, collaboration, or creative problem-solving!
+Check out some of my <b>latest projects</b> below or reach out.
+I'm always up for discussing game development, collaboration, or creative problem-solving!

 ---